jschnab/linux-sysadmin/essential_commands.md

 #### Alternations

-Alternations use the *pipe* `|` character and allow you to specify several possibilities which should be considered a match:
+Alternations use the *pipe* `|` character and allow you to specify several possibilities that should be considered a match:

 ```
 grep -E "(GPL|General Public License)" GPL-3